 Pavna K. Brahma, MD joined the RBA team of physicians in the fall of 2010 after completing her fellowship in Reproductive Endocrinology and Infertility at Emory University.
 Dr. Brahma is a native of Michigan where she completed her undergraduate education and earned her degree in medicine at the University of Michigan.
 Motivated by her interest in reproductive medicine and women's health, she then completed a four-year residency in obstetrics and gynecology at the University of Michigan Hospital.
 Her sincere desire to help couples achieve their dream of parenthood led her to pursue a fellowship in Reproductive Endocrinology and Infertility at Emory University.

-On a more personal note, Dr. Brahma and her husband Barun have two young children.
-Her personal interest include spending time with her family, traveling and jogging.
+On a more personal note, Dr. Brahma is married, and she and her husband have two children.
+Her personal interests include spending time with her family, traveling, floral design, and fitness.

 Video of Pavna Brahma, M.D.